Mentorship

-The Centre de la photographie Genève renews its mentoring programme for artists and photographers in 2024, aiming to support them in the development of a project.
+Centre de la photographie Genève is happy to offer again in 2025 its mentoring programme for artists and photographers, with the aim to support them in the development of a project.
 This format is based on a 1:1 mentorship where an artist supports another artist in the development and realisation of an ongoing project.
-The mentorship takes the form of four meetings, either in person or online, over a six-month period from July 2024 to December 2024.
+The mentorship takes the form of four meetings, either in person or online, over a period of six months, from May 2025 to October 2025.

 The programme is open to any professional artist or photographer (including self-taught) who is not, during the period of the mentorship, enrolled in another mentorship programme or academic course (including art or photography school) and who speaks one of the following languages: French, English, Italian, Arabic, German, Farsi, Vietnamese.

 Each of the seven mentors will choose a project they wish to support from the pool of applications, based on the artist’s expectations and the support they feel they can provide to the artist.
-Those selected for mentoring will receive a sum of CHF 500 at the end of the programme to support the development of their project.
+Each mentee will receive a sum of CHF 500 at the end of the programme to support the development of their project.

 Application to the programme is free.